The PAU Survey: galaxy stellar population properties estimates with narrowband data: Introduction

 \section{Introduction}

-The stellar content of galaxy populations offers important insights into galaxy evolution and formation, as the physical properties can provide a direct indicator of evolutionary paths to trace star formation histories and metal enrichment.
-At the same time, the physical properties of galaxies are predictive of effects relevant for cosmological studies that utilize galaxies, particularly their clustering bias and the degree of the intrinsic alignment of a galaxy's shape relative to the local tidal field \citep{Benson2000, Li2006, Joachimi2013, Samuroff2021}.
+The stellar content of galaxy populations offers important insights into galaxy evolution and formation, as the physical properties can provide a direct indicator of evolutionary paths for tracing star formation histories and metal enrichment.
+At the same time, the physical properties of galaxies are predictive with respect to effects relevant to cosmological studies of galaxies, particularly for their clustering bias and the degree of the intrinsic alignment of a galaxy's shape relative to the local tidal field \citep{Benson2000, Li2006, Joachimi2013, Samuroff2021}.
 It is therefore vital to determine the distribution and the evolution of stellar populations to constrain models of galaxy evolution and answer current cosmological questions.

-The most used technique to obtain galaxy stellar population properties from photometric data is spectral energy distribution (SED) fitting \citep[for a review see e.g.][]{Conroy2013}.
-This process requires mainly three ingredients, namely the observational data itself, a physical model of the galaxy population, and a method of statistical inference to connect them.
-The fluxes or apparent magnitudes of observed or simulated galaxies are related not only to the underlying stellar population, but also depend on redshift, the emission from gas and dust in the interstellar medium (ISM), the history of star formation and the dust attenuation of light along the line of sight.
+The common technique used to obtain galaxy stellar population properties from photometric data is spectral energy distribution (SED) fitting \citep[for a review, see e.g.,][]{Conroy2013}.
+This process requires three main ingredients, namely: the observational data, a physical model of the galaxy population, and a method of statistical inference to connect them.
+The fluxes or apparent magnitudes of observed or simulated galaxies are related not only to the underlying stellar population, but also depend on redshift, the emission from gas and dust in the interstellar medium (ISM), the history of star formation, and the dust attenuation of light along the line of sight.
 A template-based fitting process hence has to account for these contributions, which has the potential to introduce a large number of degrees of freedom into the routine, increasing consequently the complexity of the estimation.